As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 Outcomes

-Finally, the third piece that is extremely important as you're starting to define your operating cadence for specific meetings is what are the outcomes you are expecting?
+Finally, the third piece (which is extremely important as you're starting to define your operating cadence for specific meetings) is what are the outcomes you are expecting?

 The outcomes we have been expecting, that we do expect are that our seller understands how they can evaluate the composition of their pipeline.